neur0t/weather-app/README.md

-!!!!!!!!!!!!Those endpoints need authantication from a Token!!!!!!!!!!!!!!!!!!!
+!!!!!!!!!!!!!!These endpoints require authentication using a token.!!!!!!!!!!!!!
-If I gave you the Token, you can authenticate yourself at /docs and use the API
+If I provide you with the token, you can authenticate in /docs and use the API.